In Maine, The East Wind Inn can be

 on holiday, a friend of his was house sitting the East Wind Inn.
 While

 staying in the owner's basement apartment, she would often hear footsteps

 walking around overhead in the dining room and kitchen area when she knew

 no one was there.
 When she quickly would check the area, the footsteps

-13) A chef, while housing sitting
+13) A chef, while house sitting

 the East Wind Inn while the owner was away during the winter, would often